-The financial price and reputational impact of getting GDPR wrong would undoubtedly be a board-level issue.

-Mandatory reporting requirements for breach both to regulators and in some cases affected data subjects also adds a new element of reputational risk.
+The financial price and reputational impact of getting GDPR wrong would, undoubtedly, be a board-level issue.
+Mandatory reporting requirements for breach, both to regulators and, in some cases, affected data subjects, also add a new element of reputational risk.

-A company will need to ensure it has the resources to both assess whether a breach has occurred, and then report it within the 72 hour window to the regulator once this has been established.
+A company will need to ensure that it has the resources both to assess whether a breach has occurred, and then report it within the 72-hour window to the regulator once this has been established.
 Delay in reporting and notice has created the most significant negative publicity in recent breaches.

-C L I F F O R E C H A N C E
+C L I F F O R D C H A N C E